tastejs/PropertyCross/intelappframework/README.md

 Applications developed with Intel App Framework (IAF) can be run directly within a web browser.
 Because the application uses XHR in order to load templates, if you run the application from your local file system you will encounter problems due to the [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).
 You can solve this either by serving the app from a web server, or by using one of the [Chrome switches](http://peter.sh/experiments/chromium-command-line-switches/) that disables this policy.

-The IAP application is packaged using [PhoneGap Build](https://build.phonegap.com/), with the configuration specified in the `config.xml` file.
+The IAP application is packaged using [PhoneGap Build](https://build.phonegap.com/) - see [`/phonegap/README.md`](https://github.com/tastejs/PropertyCross/tree/master/phonegap) for details.

 ##Application Structure